Mobility Grant for Norwegian Language, Literature and Culture

 Grant for board and lodging:

-- The grant follows the rates set by The Norwegian State Educational Loan Fund for basic support and is NOK 11 020 per month.
+- The grant follows the rates set by The Norwegian State Educational Loan Fund for basic support and is NOK 11 500 per month for the academic year 2022-2023.

 The application procedure

-1. Download and read the Guidelines for the Mobility grant for Norwegian Language and Literature.
+1. Download and read the Guidelines for the Mobility grant for Norwegian Language, Literature and Culture.

 2. Prepare a project description and contact a tutor and an institution of higher learning in Norway.